simplex-chat/simplex-chat/blog/20221108-simplex-chat-v4.2-security-audit-new-website.md

 Overall we have SimpleX Chat in a decent shape, with most reviewed areas other than identified issues being "satisfactory" and authentication and access controls being "strong".

+The issues are explained below, and the full security review is available via [this link](https://github.com/trailofbits/publications#security-reviews).

 We are hugely thankful for Trails Of Bits for the work they did, helping us identify these issues and strengthening the security of SimpleX Chat.

 ### Medium severity issues